Cyber-Jacob/cyber-jacob/README.md

 Linux Administration

-CTF-Based Exploit development (mostly with Python, for vulnerabilites which are not cutting edge or zero-day.
+CTF-Based Exploit development (mostly with Python, for vulnerabilites that are not cutting edge or zero-day.
 I'm not quite there yet-- but i will be)

 <h1>Interests</h1>